TedSIWEILIU/owl/README.md

 ---

 ## 1. Comparison between SEW enhanced OWL and OWL on the GAIA benchmark (validation set)
+We optimized the OWL role-playing framework using our proposed SEWOptimizer, with a primary focus on improving the prompts within the framework.
+We report the performance of the original and optimized prompts on the full GAIA validation set in the following figure.

 ![系统架构图](result_comparison_percentage.png)

 ## 2. Why OWL?